FlorianKrull/CompilerConstructionSS2019/submission.md

 4. Ensure everything works.
     - Everything builds
     - No (unjustified) warnings
-    - All unit test succeed
+    - All unit tests succeed
     - All integration tests succeed
     - No memory is leaked
     - Known issues must be present